Skip to main content

 • Llama 4 Maverick: high-performance model designed for demanding reasoning and multi-step problem solving.

-Models marked with “Supports vision” can process images uploaded in the Knowledge tab.
+Models marked with “Supports vision” can process images uploaded in the Context tab.
 If you need the agent to interpret images as part of its context, select one of these models.

 You can also add custom models using the “Add model” button.
 This allows you to connect your own or third-party models that are not in the predefined list.